Adele Schreiber-Krieger

 Adele Georgina Schreiber-Krieger (29 April 1872 – 18 February 1957) was an Austrian-German politician, writer and feminist.
 An activist for the rights of women and children, she sat in the Reichstag of the Weimar Republic for a total of eight years under the Social Democratic Party of Germany.
 She fled the nascent Nazi Germany in 1933 and settled in the United Kingdom and later Switzerland, where she died.

 Early life

 Schreiber was born in Vienna in 1872 to Joseph Schreiber, a physician, and Clara Hermann, a writer.
 Although both parents were Jewish, she was raised as a Catholic.
-She attended boarding schools in Stuttgart and Paris, and began writing from a young age about social issues and especially women's rights.
+She attended boarding schools in Stuttgart and Paris, and began writing from a young age about social issues especially women's rights.
 She married Richard Krieger, a school doctor, in 1898.
 In 1900 she studied economics at the University of Berlin for a semester, and later travelled to England and France, where she made contacts within the women's movements of both countries and attended the London School of Economics.